MS and Foot Drop

 Foot drop is another example of why you should never question a person legally parked in a handicap space if they aren’t actually in a wheelchair.
 From a quick glance, they may appear fine, but every step for them may be a struggle.
 I know I’ve had several bad falls in parking lots because, even though I have a handicap placard, I worry about the backlash of using it because I don’t look handicapped.

-Ways to help deal with foot drop
+Ways to help deal

 Thankfully, there are some ways to help overcome foot drop or at least mitigate some of dangers that come along with it.